Retirement annuities

 You are already old but desperately need to do Roth conversions

 Yes, you can still do partial Roth conversions when older than 72.
 A QLAC or two might help out in this situation.
-If you take longevity out of the equation by using a QLAC or two, you might be able to save your heirs a ton of money, especially if they are in a high-income tax bracket or you must put your legacy assets in a trust.
+If you take longevity out of the equation by using a QLAC or two, you might save your heirs a ton of money, especially if they are in a high-income tax bracket, or you must put your legacy assets in a trust.
 This is a new idea I just had.
 I’m not sure how well it would work out, but it is a consideration if you want longevity insurance and the ability to aggressively Roth convert after RMD age.

 You desperately want Long-Term Care Insurance but cannot get it with traditional or hybrid policies